 When the setup for experiments is not too complicated, students can conduct lab experiments individually; for the more complicated lab assignments, they work together in small groups.
-Field trips, the annual school camping trip, Internet research, and visits with working scientists help make science “come alive” for Bowman students.
+Field trips, the annual school camping trip, internet research, and visits with working scientists all help make science come alive for Bowman students.

-By the time students at Bowman enter Middle School, they have developed a strong foundation in science and scientific inquiry in the earth, physical, and life sciences.
-Building on this foundation, students continue their discovery and hands-on lab work to deepen their knowledge and extend it into more complicated concepts and areas such as astronomy, chemistry, and human psychology.
+By the time Bowman students enter Middle School, they have developed a strong foundation in science and scientific inquiry in the earth, physical, and life sciences.
+Building on this foundation, students continue their discovery and hands-on lab work to deepen their knowledge and extend it to explore more complicated concepts and areas such as astronomy, chemistry, and human psychology.

-All students at Bowman participate in both Spanish and Mandarin lessons each week, working toward cultural awareness of differences between major Eastern and Western cultures and developing some elementary conversation skills.
-Both languages are taught by native speakers and include participation in cultural experiences such as singing, dancing, native arts and crafts, cooking, and celebrating native holidays.
-While students gain familiarity with the languages and culture, it is not a language immersion program.
+All students at Bowman participate in both Spanish and Mandarin lessons each week, working toward cultural awareness of differences between major Eastern and Western cultures and developing some basic conversational skills.
+Both languages are taught by native speakers and include participation in cultural experiences such as singing, dancing, arts and crafts, cooking, and celebrating traditional holidays.
+While students gain familiarity with the languages and cultures, it is not a language immersion program.

 Children in the Upper Elementary and Middle School participate in weekly Latin instruction as well.

-As an international school, inter-cultural activities are routinely woven into the fabric of the school’s daily life.
+As an internationally aware program, inter-cultural activities are routinely woven into the fabric of the school’s daily life.
 Bowman students have rich opportunities to learn about the people of the world: their cultures, economies, histories, politics, and philosophies.
-They discuss current events every day and learn how to interpret those events in relation to other aspects in the world.
+They discuss current events every day and learn how to interpret those events in relation to other aspects of our world.

-The arts are in integral part of the Bowman program.
+The arts are an integral part of the Bowman program.
 Parents are often astounded to learn how the arts are woven into each day.

-Students are introduced to a composer each month and are surrounded by classical music playing softly in the classroom as background for daily activities.
-The children all participate in music appreciation and learn singing, including sight singing, reading notation and composition.
-In the visual arts, students learn basic art principles, participate in art appreciation (with an “artist of the month”) and have an opportunity to practice art principles through studio experiences.
-The children write, produce and perform their own plays and puppet shows.
+Students are introduced to a composer each month and are often surrounded by classical music playing softly in the classroom as a background for daily activities.
+The children all participate in music appreciation and learn singing (including sight singing), reading notation, and composition.
+In the visual arts, students learn basic art principles, participate in art appreciation with an “artist of the month,” and have an opportunity to practice art principles through studio experiences.
+The children write, produce, and perform their own plays and puppet shows.

-Our visiting artist in the classroom program brings professional performing artists directly into the classroom, providing the opportunity to interact with musicians, actors and dancers at close range.
-The performers are often chosen to complement the cultures being studied by the school at the time, and all programs provide for participation by the students.
-Many of our artists return through the years, in week-long residencies, or performances at regular intervals, and develop on-going partnerships with the classes as the children grow and mature.
-There is an atmosphere of mutual sharing and interest so that both the performers and the students look forward to these times together.
+Our visiting artist program brings professional performing artists directly into the classroom, providing students the opportunity to interact with musicians, actors, and dancers at close range.
+The performers are often chosen to complement the cultures being studied at the time, and all programs provide for participation by the students.
+Many of our artists return through the years, in week-long residencies or performances at regular intervals, and develop ongoing partnerships with the classes as the children grow and mature.
+There is an atmosphere of mutual sharing and interest, and both the performers and the students look forward to these times together.
 The visiting artist program has included:

 - Oregon Shakespeare Festival Troupe